superorbital/terraform-provider-slack/docs/data-sources/user.md

 - `real_name` (String) The user's first and last name
 - `team_id` (String) Identifier for this workspace user's team.
 - `tz` (String) A human-readable string for the geographic timezone-related region this user has specified in their account.
-- `tz_label` (String) Describes the commonly used name of the tz timezone.
+- `tz_label` (String) Describes the commonly used name of the timezone defined in tz.
-- `tz_offset` (Number) Indicates the number of seconds to offset UTC time by for this user's tz.
+- `tz_offset` (Number) Indicates the number of seconds to offset UTC by for this user's timezone.
 - `updated` (String) A Unix timestamp indicating when the user object was last updated.

 <a id="nestedatt--enterprise_user"></a>